In some circumstances, you are allowed to bring your pet dog or cat when you relocate to the Arabian Peninsula.

 In order to clear your pet through customs, you will need the original import permit (as mentioned above), along with the pet's original vaccination records and health certificate (from the country of origin).
 The health certificate must be issued by a veterinarian, and be endorsed by the relevant government ministry of the exporting country's national government.
 (Canada, see: Canada Food Inspection Agency - Dog and Cat Exports; USA, see: United States Department of Agriculture - Animal and Plant Health Inspection Service.)
 The certificate must state that the animal has been examined within seven days of export and found to be free of clinical signs of infectious or contagious disease and is fit to travel.
 The certificate should show the species, breed, age, and the identification number of the animal (microchip or tattoo) and the name and address of the importer.

-To make things easy, you may want to contact a pet relocator.
-There are relocators and veterinary clinics/kennels that help with documentation and internal logistics of pet relocation for Qatar.
-Two examples include: Qatar Pet Relocators and Doha Pet Relocators.
+To make things easy, you may want to contact a pet relocator, of which a few examples include: Qatar Pet Relocators, Qatar Vet Center, and Doha Pet Relocators.
+Pet relocators and some veterinary clinics/kennels help with documentation and internal logistics of pet relocation to Qatar.

 To be eligible, the pet must be more then four months old, and must have had its vaccinations at least 30 days before the date of travel.